Financial Aid, Awards and Scholarships

 Students with a high level of financial need are typically eligible for grants.
 Generally, a student receives grant funds in combination with loans and/or federal work-study.
 Students with a disability may also be eligible for grants from the Bureau of Vocational Rehabilitation.

-Federal Supplemental Educational Opportunity Grant (FSEOG) - A federal grant awarded by the institution to qualified undergraduate students who demonstrate exceptional financial need.
-Priority is given to Federal Pell Grant recipients.
+Federal Supplemental Educational Opportunity Grant (FSEOG) - a federal grant provided by the institution to qualified undergraduate students who demonstrate exceptional financial need and does not need to be repaid.
+The amount of funding from this program varies by institution.
 Students must complete a FAFSA each year for consideration.

 Ohio College Opportunity Grant (OCOG) - A state grant program which provides need-based tuition assistance to Ohio students with financial need.
 Students apply for the OCOG by completing the FAFSA by October 1 each year.
 Award amounts are prorated based on enrollment.